PCR-git/AC-SINDy/README.md

 ## Method Overview

-- The model consists of compositional neural layers (e.g., linear and multiplicative/Hadamard layers) that generate candidate functions.
+- The model is a **compositional architecture** consisting of alternating linear and multiplicative layers.
+- These layers form a **sparse arithmetic circuit**, constructing nonlinear features via compositions of sums and products.
 - The network is trained to fit system dynamics from data.
-- Parameters are iteratively pruned based on their marginal impact on model performance.
+- Parameters are iteratively pruned based on their marginal impact on performance.
-- This process is repeated until performance degrades, yielding a sparse and interpretable model.
+- The result is a **sparse, structured representation** of the governing equations.

 ---

 ## Key Ideas

-- **Compositional function representation**
+### **Arithmetic circuit representation**
-  - Replaces explicit SINDy libraries with a multi-layer architecture that builds nonlinear functions via composition.
+- Replaces explicit SINDy libraries with a compositional computational graph.
-  - Enables representation of exponentially many candidate terms with a polynomial number of parameters.

-- **Pruning-based model selection**
+- Nonlinear features are constructed via products of learned linear functions.
+- Equivalent to learning a **factorized representation of polynomial interactions**, rather than enumerating all terms.

+### **Structure learning via pruning**
+- Each parameter corresponds to an edge in the computational graph.
-  - Iteratively removes parameters based on their impact on model performance.
+- Iterative pruning removes edges with minimal impact on performance.
-  - Avoids biases introduced by magnitude-based (L1) sparsification.
+- Produces a sparse and interpretable model structure.

-- **Multi-step training (Neural ODE formulation)**
+### **Multi-step training (Neural ODE formulation)**
-  - Uses trajectory-level supervision rather than single-step regression.
+- Uses trajectory-level supervision instead of single-step regression.
-  - Helps disambiguate competing models and improves robustness.
+- Encourages consistency over time and improves robustness.

-- **Scalability**
+### **Scalability through factorization**
 - Standard SINDy requires \(O(n^p)\) candidate terms for polynomial order \(p\).
-  - Neural SINDy achieves comparable expressivity with \(O(n^2 p)\) parameters under sparsity assumptions.
+- AC-SINDy replaces basis expansion with compositional factorization.
+- Under sparsity assumptions, parameter count scales as \(O(n^2 p)\).

 ---

 ## Experiments

-The notebook `neural_sindy.ipynb` contains experiments on:
+The notebook `ac_sindy.ipynb` contains experiments on:

 - 2D dynamical systems
 - The Lorenz system (chaotic 3D dynamics)